JuLieAlgebra/informed_classifier/README.md

 If operators can **detect** impending or ongoing disruption states (ideally, the *type* of disruption) with enough lead time, mitigation systems (e.g., impurity injection) can trigger to limit damage [1].
 Historically, real-time prediction/avoidance has relied on hand-crafted features and thresholds, plus classical ML (SVM/Random Forest/GBMs) integrated into control systems on several machines [6–10].
 Deep-learning predictors and transfer-learning across devices are active research fronts [7,9,11].

 **Why "informed" classification?** Many disruptive/nominal regimes have partial physics models, but real-time deployment can be constrained by missing physics or computational cost.
 Nominal plasma behavior is described by MHD/equilibrium theory (e.g., Grad–Shafranov) [12,13], while for *statistical* time-series modeling, Gaussian processes (GPs) are a flexible way to encode priors over trajectories [14,15].

+In reality, we rarely have complete knowledge about the trajectories our dynamic system's states come from.
+If we knew nothing, it's clear that a traditional discriminative approach would be the best choice (NN, SVM, Random Forest, ...).
+If we knew the conditional distributions of nominal and disrupted/anomalous states, the optimal choice would be to use those as a Bayes classifier [16].
+But what if we only knew the distribution of one state?
+Partial knowledge of a time-varying mean vector based on known physics?
+The covariance of the two states over time?

-The question this repo explores is: **when does using approximate generative knowledge (means/covariances) to build a Bayes-style classifier beat generic discriminative baselines?** This is an experiment physics-/knowledge-informed ML [16].
+The question this repo explores is: **when does using approximate knowledge about the conditional distributions beat generic discriminative baselines?**
+This aims to cut at an ongoing question in hybrid-ML (physics-/knowledge-informed), particularly for disruption prediction for nuclear fusion devices.

 ## Problem setup (toy analogue of disruption detection)